dylhunn/dragontoothmg/readme.md

 Dragontooth Movegen | Dylan D. Hunn
 ==================================

 Dragontooth Movegen is a fast, magic-bitboard chess move generator written entirely in Go.
-It provides a simple API for generating pseudo-legal moves.
+It provides a simple API for generating legal moves.

 Repo summary
 ============